gajis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 Script that writes into file ls_cwd_content the result of ls -la 21 Script that reverse its input
-12 Script that displays the 10 newest files in the current directory
+12 Script that displays the 10 newest files in the current directory 13 Script that takes a list of words and print only words that appear once